codama-idl/codama/packages/nodes-from-anchor/README.md

 pnpm install @codama/nodes-from-anchor
 ```

-> ⚠️ NOTES ⚠️
+> [!NOTE]
 >
 > - This package is **not** included in the main [`codama`](../library) package.
-> - A fair word of advice is that in case the `metadata.origin` key of the idl is not set, it is assumed to be `"anchor"`.
-So if you are trying to parse a Shank IDL, be sure that origin is set to `"shank"`.
+> - If `metadata.origin` is not set on the IDL, it is assumed to be `"anchor"`.
+If you are trying to parse a Shank IDL, be sure that origin is set to `"shank"` so discriminators can be set correctly.

 ## Functions